SFDO-Tooling/CumulusCI/docs/robot.rst

 Robot is a `keyword-driven <https://robocorp.com/docs/languages-and-frameworks/robot-framework/keywords>`_ acceptance testing framework, which means that users can write test cases in an intuitive, human-readable language made up of high-level, reusable keywords (``Open test browser``, ``Delete records and close browser``) rather than in a programming language.

-For example, this basic Robot test case creates a new ``Contact`` record, and then examines the record to confirm that the fields listed are correct.
+For example, this basic Robot test case file creates a new ``Contact`` record, and then examines the record to confirm that the fields listed are correct.
 You can see how straightforward the keyword syntax is.
 Even someone brand new to test automation can grasp the function of the ``Salesforce Insert``, ``Salesforce Get``, and ``Should be equal`` keywords.

 .. code-block:: robotframework